-Monsenso is an innovative technology company offering a digital health solution.
-Our mission is to help provide better mental health to more people at lower costs.
-Our solution helps optimise the treatment of mental disorders and gives a detailed overview of an individual’s mental health through the collection of outcome, adherence and behavioural data.
-It connects individuals, carers and health care providers to enable personalised treatment, remote care and early intervention.
-Based on continuous research and development, our team is committed to developing solutions that fit seamlessly into the lives of individuals, increase their quality of life and improve the efficacy of mental health treatment.
+About Monsenso Monsenso is an innovative technology company offering a digital health solution used for decentralised trials, remote patient monitoring and treatment support.
+Our mission is to contribute to improved health for more people at lower costs by supporting treatment digitally and leveraging patient-reported outcomes data.
+Our solution helps optimise the treatment and gives a detailed overview of an individual’s health through the collection of outcome, adherence, and behavioural data.
+It connects individuals, carers, and health care providers to enable personalised treatment, remote care, and early intervention.
+We collaborate with health and social care, pharmaceuticals, and leading researcher worldwide in our endeavours to deliver solutions that fit into the life of patients and health care professionals.
 To learn more visit www.monsenso.com.

 As a technology leader in mobile health (mHealth) solutions for mental health, Monsenso is ISO 13485 certified.
 ISO 13485 is the gold standard for medical device companies to ensure the quality, safety and efficacy of products in the medical device field.
 This certification ensures that the product in question, consistently meets customer requirements and regulatory requirements applicable to medical devices and other related services.

 “Monsenso adheres to the highest security standards.
 Beyond, being ISO 13485 certified, Monsenso holds the ISO 27001 certification and class 1 CE mark.” says Thomas Lethenborg, CEO at Monsenso.